kvmclgi/Dark-and-Darker-Source/README.md

 ![Software Logo](https://tracer.wtf/gallery_gen/22925e80b6bb6925d61a2673e6c8b6cb_fit.png)

-Dark and Darker is a feature-packed utility designed to enhance your gaming experience.
+this source is a feature-packed utility designed to enhance your gaming experience.
 It provides a wide range of features to improve your gameplay, from aiming assistance to visualization enhancements.

 ## Features